Fires in Pinconning investigated as possible arson - NewsBreak

 A Remus man will spend a year in the Isabella County Jail for being drunk when he caused a traffic accident that killed a Big Rapids man on a motorcycle.
 Kevin Glenn Sellers, 59, was sentenced to 12 months in jail Thursday morning for driving while intoxicated causing death.
 Sellers pleaded guilty on Sept.
 1 to being intoxicated at approximately 11 a.m. on May 27 when he pulled his GMC Sierra into the intersection of South Rolland and Drew roads near Weidman.

 FLINT, Mich.
-(WJRT) - Police have located the family of a little girl found wandering alone in Flint on Wednesday morning.
-The 2-year-old was found around 6 a.m. in the 2500 block of Paducah Street.
-Police located her family by 11 a.m. after posting a public plea for information.
-The...
+(WNEM) - The Flint Police Department is searching for the parents of a little girl who was found Wednesday morning.
+She was found just before 6 a.m. in the 2500 block of Paducah Street in Flint.
+If you have any information, please call the Flint Police Department at...

 wsgw.com